ringmesh/web/docs/try/tutorials/geomodel/geomodel-basics.md

 	 GeoModel3D geomodel ;

 	 // LOADING
-	 //path to the file to load
+	 // path to the file to load
-	 //the file extention is the factory key. std::string input_file_name = "path/to/your_input_model.key";
+	 // the file extention is the factory key. std::string input_file_name = "path/to/your_input_model.key";
-	 //function to load a geomodel from input_file_name geomodel_load( geomodel, input_file_name ) ;
+	 // function to load a geomodel from input_file_name geomodel_load( geomodel, input_file_name ) ;

-	 //SAVING
+	 // SAVING
-	 //path to the file to write
+	 // path to the file to write
-	 //the file extention is the factory key. std::string output_file_name = "path/to/your_output_model.key";
+	 // the file extention is the factory key. std::string output_file_name = "path/to/your_output_model.key";
 	 geomodel_save(geomodel, output_file_name);

-When a GeoModel is loaded, its validity is automatically checked and resulting information are displayed in the consol terminal.
+When a GeoModel is loaded, its validity is automatically checked and resulting information are displayed.

 ####Try: